surajsoni5/Context-Aware-Image-Captioning/README.md

     -  Given two similar images, produce a sentence to identify a target image from the distractor image.

 ### Approch
-We trained our model using generic **context-agnostic**  data (captions that describe a concept or an image in isolation), in a encoder-decoder paradym along with attention, and used an infernce techiqiue called **Emitter-Suppressor  Beam Search** to produce context aware image captions.
+We trained our model using generic **context-agnostic**  data (captions that describe a concept or an image in isolation), in a encoder-decoder paradigm along with attention, and used an inference techiqiue called **Emitter-Suppressor  Beam Search** to produce context aware image captions.
 Our models develops upon the arcthicture of [Show attend and tell](https://arxiv.org/pdf/1502.03044.pdf).
 For justification, apart from the image, the decoder is also conditioned on target-class.

 ### Dataset
 We use the CUB_2011 dataset which contains images of birds and their discriptions.
 The dataset has 200 bird classes (species), class has 30 images and each image has 10 discriptions.
 The discriptions are mostly about the morphology of birds, i.e.details about various parts of their body.